cirrus-geo/cirrus-geo/docs/src/cirrus/cli/02_auth.rst

 - sso_role_name: A valid AWS role assigned to the account ID
 - region: AWS Region to SSO into

-After you can built your config file you can login
+After you can built your config file you can login with

 .. code-block:: bash